 However, there is a caveat.
 If you're going to engage with qualified professional coaching services, you need to invest at least £100 p/m to receive the personalised support and training guidance.
 If not, you're wasting your time and money, and might as well follow a free training template.
 Though, you can have the best intentions that you're going to follow it to a tee, but life gets in the way and your plan needs adjustment.

 It's this pain point, why we've created Spoked.
-Spoked is like having a coach but at the fraction of the cost.
-Check out Spoked features compared to an online coach and if you're curious, you can download the Spoked app on the App Store or Google Play today.
+Spoked is like having a coach but at a fraction of the cost.
+Check out Spoked features compared to an online coach and if you're curious, you can download the Spoked app on the App Store or Google Play today for free.